-In the spring of 2015, Eric Roy ’04 got a tip from someone in the Environmental Protection Agency (EPA) about high lead levels in the water in Flint, Mich.
+In the spring of 2015, Eric Roy ’04 said he got a tip from an Environmental Protection Agency (EPA) retiree about high lead levels in the water in Flint, Mich.
 This was before the people of Flint fully understood what was in their water.
 And way before Flint became a public health crisis.

 A chemist trained in water quality, Roy decided to find a solution.

-He built a high-capacity lead filter for Flint—and created Hydroviv, an LLC, in June of 2015.
-“Our lab was the bathroom sink,” said Roy, who developed the first Hydroviv filter in his studio apartment in Washington, D.C., with a friend.
-He recreated Flint’s water there to test prototypes before sending it out for testing.
+He built a high-capacity lead filter for Flint—and created Hydroviv, an LLC, in July of 2015.
+“Our lab was the bathroom sink,” said Roy, who did pressure and leak testing along with prototyping for the first Hydroviv filter in his studio apartment in Washington, D.C., with a friend.
 Two months later, he shipped the first filter to a children’s organization in Flint that he found on social media.

 And as he saw the need and the demand for water-specific filters beyond Flint, he turned this charitable act into a profitable business.
 A chemistry major (and baseball catcher) at Colby, Roy traced his interest in being a scientist and an entrepreneur directly to Mayflower Hill.

 At Colby, Roy closely worked with Whitney King, the Dr. Frank and Theodora Miselis Professor of Chemistry, doing water quality work and measurements.
 This was his first experience with water research.
 It was also then he learned about King’s scientific instrument company, Waterville Analytical.
 “That was really the first time I had ever seen a scientist have their own company,” Roy said.

 While Roy discovered the possibility of entrepreneurship within the scientific world, his professor observed his potential in both.